 Easy Broiled Grapefruit

 - 1 ruby red grapefruit

-- 2 tbsp turbinado or other unrefined coarse sugar
+- 2 tablespoon turbinado or other unrefined coarse sugar

 - Preheat the broiler to high.

 - Slice the grapefruit in half crosswise - so that the blossom end is facing up or touching the cutting board.
 To make eating a lot easier, use a paring knife to cut down and along the segment membrane lines.
 This will make the finished broiled grapefruit a breeze to scoop out to eat!

 - Sprinkle each grapefruit half with a tablespoon of sugar each.
 Broil 5 minutes or until the top is a tinged with a deep golden brown color as shown.
 Serve warm.

 Leave a Reply